Short and middle-term outcomes of vaginally assisted laparoscopic sacropolpopexy.

 Aydın S., Ateş S., Gökmen Karasu A. F., Arıoğlu Ç.

-• Keywords: apical prolapse, failure, mesh, sacrocolpopexy, time, vaginally assisted laparoscopic sacrocolopoexy, ABDOMINAL SACRAL COLPOPEXY, PELVIC ORGAN PROLAPSE, LIFETIME RISK, MESH EROSION, SACROCOLPOPEXY, HYSTERECTOMY, SURGERY
+• Anahtar Kelimeler: apical prolapse, failure, mesh, sacrocolpopexy, time, vaginally assisted laparoscopic sacrocolopoexy, ABDOMINAL SACRAL COLPOPEXY, PELVIC ORGAN PROLAPSE, LIFETIME RISK, MESH EROSION, SACROCOLPOPEXY, HYSTERECTOMY, SURGERY

 Objective Vaginally assisted laparoscopic sacrocolpopexy (VALS), which is a combined surgical approach where a vaginal hysterectomy is initially performed, followed by transvaginal placement of synthetic mesh and laparoscopic suspension, can be an alternative to overcome the dissection, suturing limitations of laparoscopic sacrocolpopexy.
 The aim of this study was to compare the operative times and middle-term anatomic outcomes of women with uterovaginal prolapse undergoing VALS with those of women undergoing abdominal sacrocolpopexy.